Iwasawa theory of twists of elliptic modular forms over imaginary quadratic fields at inert primes: Previous Works

+The patching argument in \cite{LLZ2, BLForum} relies crucially on the existence of $p$-adic families of CM forms.
+This in turn translates to the requirement that $p$ be split in $K/\QQ$, as otherwise the eigenforms that have CM by $K$ will be non-ordinary and according to \cite{CITJHC70}, there are no CM families of positive slope.
+This fundamental difficulty in the scenario when $p$ is inert is the main motivation for the present work.

-\begin{enumerate}[align=parleft, labelsep=0.2cm,] \item[\mylabel{item_6}{{\bf 6)}}] Under the hypothesis that $\chi$ is $p$-distinguished, Castella~\cite{castellaJLMS} (when $k_f=0$) and the present authors~\cite{BLForum} (general $k_f$) proved results for the family that consists of Rankin--Selberg motives associated to $f\times \theta(\chi\psi)$ where $\psi$ varies among Hecke characters of $K$ with $p$-power conductor.
-In these works, the authors descend to the anticyclotomic tower and treat definite and indefinite cases simultaneously.
-In \cite{BL_SplitOrd2020}, the present authors relaxed the $p$-distinguished condition. \item[\mylabel{item_7}{{\bf 7)}}] In some cases, the work of Wan~\cite{xinwanwanrankinselberg} complements the results of \cite{castellaJLMS,BLForum} to obtain a proof of Iwasawa Main Conjectures (up to $\mu$-invariants). \item[\mylabel{item_8}{{\bf 8)}}] Castella and Hsieh in \cite{CastellaHsiehGHC} have also obtained results towards Bloch--Kato Conjectures for certain Rankin--Selberg motives $f\times \theta(\chi\psi)$ at the central critical point, relying on Generalized Heegner cycles of Bertolini--Darmon--Prasanna (without variations in families). \end{enumerate}
+Let us resume our discussion in the setting when $p$ is split and $\chi$ is $p$-distinguished.
+Armed with an Euler system over $K$, Castella~\cite{castellaJLMS} (when $k_f=0$) and the present authors~\cite{BLForum} (general $k_f$) proved results for the family that consists of Rankin--Selberg motives associated to $f\times \theta(\chi\psi)$ where $\psi$ varies among Hecke characters of $K$ with $p$-power conductor.
+This amounts to the proof of a divisibility in the main conjecture for $f_{/K}\otimes\chi$ over the $\ZZ_p^2$-extension $K_\infty/K$.